kabalin/moodle-dev-compose/README.md

 ### Receiving mail

-We run Mailpit container by default that allows to receive email and provides interface to view it.
+We start Mailpit container by default that allows to receive email and provides interface to view it.

 In Moodle configuration file add: